 - You will be allowed to make a telephone call in order to call family, friends, or bail bondsman.

-- If you are expected to be released shortly, you might get to keep wearing street clothes, but if you are not expected to make bail quickly you you will have to change into a jail issued jumpsuit.
+- If you are expected to be released shortly, you might get to keep wearing street clothes, but if you are not expected to make bail quickly you will have to change into a jail issued jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, please tell our readers about your experience.
 How long did you have to wait?
-What was you treatment like?
+What was your treatment like?
 Can you tell us tips that might help other people get through jail intake?

 Click here to share your story